Asaphodes cataphracta

-Asaphodes cataphracta is a moth in the family Geometridae.
-It is endemic to New Zealand and is found in the South Island.
+Asaphodes cataphracta, also known as the western brown carpet moth, is a moth in the family Geometridae.
+It is endemic to New Zealand and is found in the North and South Island.
 This species prefers grassy or tussock covered mountain side slopes as habitat.
 The adults of this species are on the wing from December until March.
 The larvae of A. cataphracta is known to consume native mountain buttercups (Ranunculaceae).

 Taxonomy

 This species was first described by Edward Meyrick in 1883 as Larentia cataphracta using specimens collected at Arthur's Pass at 3,000 feet, Lake Guyon, and Lake Wakatipu at 4,000 feet.
 Meyrick gave a fuller description of the species later in 1884.
 George Hudson discussed the species in his 1898 volume New Zealand moths and butterflies and referred to it as Xanthorhoe cataphracta.
-In 1971 J. S. Dugdale placed this species in the genus Asaphodes.
+In 1971 John S. Dugdale placed this species in the genus Asaphodes.
 This placement was reaffirmed by Dugdale in 1988.
 The female lectotype, collected at Arthur's Pass, is held at the Natural History Museum, London.